Tripod Overview and Review of Sirui P-324S Monopod

 The diameter is thick enough to get a good grip and the feet are wide enough for me to let go of the whole unit, with camera on board, and let it stand*.

-When the monopod is compressed to its lowest form, it is actually quite stable and I have left it there, with GH5 attached, and felt confident that it would be quite safe.
+When the monopod is compressed to its lowest form, it is actually quite stable.
+I have left it there, with GH5 attached, and felt confident that it would be quite safe.

 It is fairly large but "hollow" in design which makes it a bit lighter than similar heads.
 The handle is fairly short and doesn’t extend but does the job well enough for me to make nice, slow and smooth pan and tilts.

-My biggest gripe is the plate locking lever.
+My biggest gripe is the plate locking lever

 The Kit I Used In This Video Review

-I also don’t get paid to write these reviews (plus 95% of the time I buy these products) and the reviews can sometimes take days to finish so this really helps…thanks.
+I don’t get rich through them trust me and you don't pay any extra.
+I also don’t get paid to write these reviews.
+95% of the time I buy these products and the reviews can sometimes take days to finish so this really helps…thanks.